-Providing kids with foods they like at school helps ensure they’ll actually eat them and get the nutrition they need to support learning.
+Providing healthy lunches for your kids at school that they like helps ensure they’ll actually eat them and get the nutrition they need to support learning.

 We’ve all experienced brain fog from eating something that makes us sleepy, or an inability to concentrate because we’re hungry.
 It’s no different for kids.